FAULT FINDING GUIDE

 Step 1 — Gather Information

 Before touching any equipment, gather all available information about the fault.
-This is the most undervalued step in fault finding — it frequently points directly to the cause and eliminates the need for extensive testing.
+This is the most undervalued step in fault finding — it frequently points directly at the cause and removes the need for extensive testing.

-• Describe the symptom precisely — no power?
+• Describe the symptom precisely.
+No power?
 Nuisance tripping?
 Burning smell?
 Flickering lights?
-Each symptom has a characteristic set of likely causes.
+Each symptom carries its own characteristic set of likely causes.

-• When did it start? — sudden failure (during an event) suggests a specific trigger.
-Gradual deterioration suggests progressive insulation breakdown or a loose connection developing over time.
+• When did it start?
+Sudden failure during an event suggests a specific trigger.
+Gradual deterioration suggests progressive insulation breakdown or a connection loosening over time.

-• What happened immediately before? — new appliance installed?
+• What happened immediately before?
+New appliance installed?
 Work carried out?
 A storm?
-High loads?
-This is often the most revealing question.
+Unusually high load?
+This is often the single most revealing question you can ask.

-• Has it happened before? — intermittent or recurring faults have different causes from sudden single failures.
+• Has it happened before?
+Intermittent and recurring faults have different causes from a sudden single failure, and the previous repair is a strong clue.

 03 · Fault Finding Guide